nodejs/node-chakracore/README.md

 Evented I/O for javascript.
 ===
 Node.js uses the V8 JavaScript engine by default.
-This GitHub fork enables Node.js to optionally use the Chakra JavaScript engine on Windows 10, allowing Node.js to run on Windows on ARM.
+This project enables Node.js to optionally use the Chakra JavaScript engine on Windows 10, allowing Node.js to run on Windows 10 IoT.
 Our goal is to merge back into master after stabilizing this code, fixing key gaps and responding to early community feedback.

 ### How it works